 Your HP-UX 11i v1 media kit contains the HP-UX Applications DVD.
-The Applications DVD has optional development tools and system management software that you can choose to install as new or to update existing software on your system.
+The Applications DVD has optional development tools and system management software that you can choose to install or update the existing development tools and system management software on your system.